Russell, Ontario: The New York Central Railway

 The New York Central Railway was an essential part of Russell's development.
 In 1884, the Township's council knew that they needed transportation if they wanted the community to grow.
 There were a few train stations in the surrounding towns like South Indian (today Limoges), Osgood and Morewood, but to get there they needed to pay extra fare to take a stage.
 In June 1897, the council passed a by-law to raise $10,000 to aid the Ontario Pacific Railway Company to build the railway.
 In exchange, the railway company had to have at least two passenger trains that would stop for all the passengers each way at all the stations including Russell.
 The Ontario Pacific Railway Company changed its name to The Ottawa and New York Railway Company in 1898 then the line was leased to the New York Central Railway Company.
 With the building of the station, Russell Village became the commercial centre for the Township and also for the eastern part of Osgoode and the northern part of Winchester.
 The hotels were filled with travellers and settlers, new shops were opening and loads of farm animals passed through the stockyards.
 It became a livestock sales centre.
-Around 1940 the passenger traffic began diminishing, people had their own cars.
+Around 1940 the passenger traffic began diminishing as people had their own cars.
 In 1954 the passenger train service to Russell was abandoned.
 On February 14, 1957, the last train ran on the New York Central System.